4 things to consider before buying a longarm quilting machine

 Four-bar systems position the pick-up roller in the deepest part of the machine’s throat to maximize quiltable space and keep it consistent.
 The fourth bar (often called a leveler bar) keeps your quilt flat and level inside the throat.

 As you shop for a longarm quilting machine, take time to research each machine and evaluate its quality, including the manufacturer’s customer service and warranty.
-Consider your space limitations, but keep the size of your projects in mind as you narrow your choices.
+At APQS, all new quilting machines are backed by a lifetime warranty on parts and labor.